p-sto/ConjugateGradients/README.rst

     matrix_size = 100
     # patterns are: quadratic, rectangular, arrow, noise, curve
-    # pattern='qra' means that testing matrix will be composition of all mentioned patterns
+    # pattern='qrana' means that testing matrix will be composition of all mentioned patterns
     a_matrix = TestMatrices.get_random_test_matrix(matrix_size)
     x_vec = np.vstack([1 for x in range(matrix_size)])
     b_vec = np.vstack([uniform(0, 1) for x in range(matrix_size)])